Market infrastructure - Thailand

 The TSD acts as the central securities depository and acted as the only clearing house and securities depository centre in Thailand until 15 February 2010, when the central counterparty role migration to Thailand Clearing House Co Ltd (TCH) was announced.

-The after-trade service provided by the TSD is divided into three main areas:
+The post-trade service provided by the TSD is divided into two main areas:

 - Securities Depository;